wizzardzz3000/CryptoGO-App/README.md

 <br>

 # Resume of the original marketing (2018)
+Checkout the business plan included in the repo to learn more about the project's core development.

 ## Advanced analyzing algorithm built in
 The app embarks a complex mathematical algorithm that analyses cryptocurrency markets.
 A combination of reputable trading indicators (like the Relative Strength Index and Ichimoku Clouds) methods and modern intelligence adapted to crypto provides precise buy-and-sell indicators.
 We are currently working on developing a more sophisticated machine learning algorithm to allow CryptoGO to learn by itself and adjust it’s previsions.